Hipomenes/hipomenes.github.io/_posts/2018-10-08-masters-of-outlines.md

 something from its parts.
 Edward Tufte, the world-renowned expert on data visualization and book design, has repeatedly claimed that a two-level hierarchical structure should suffice to organized anything, and as an example he mentions the 3-volume Feyman lectures, a grand sum of physics in 1800 pages.
-"Undergraduate Caltech physics is very complicated material, he wrote, but it didn't require an elaborate hierarchy to organize.[^tufte]
+"Undergraduate Caltech physics is very complicated material, he wrote, but it didn't require an elaborate hierarchy to organize."[^tufte]

 ![Tsong-Khapa](http://resources.christian-steinert.de/site/Buddhism/Reference%20Material/Visual%20Outline%20of%20Tsongkhapa%27s%20commentary%20on%20the%20Madhyamakavatara/MMA.png)